thewoolleyman/elm-rails-actioncable-example/README.md

 If you get Elm compilation errors, try `npm run clean`

+NOTE: Tests are not comprehensive.
+They are mostly to show an example of testing in Elm.

 ## Deploying to CloudFoundry

 * `cf login`, enter email, password, org, and space.